dockerizedrupal/drupalcamp-baltics-2015/The Talk.md

 These are the exact issues that you can solve by using containers instead of virtual machines for development.

-So where is the catch you may ask now?
-Why isn't everybody using containers instead of virtual machines?
+Then you may ask now, why isn't everybody using containers instead of virtual machines?

 The primary disadvantage of operating-system-level virtualization in my opinion in practice is that you can not run applications in containers that are